pantonik/pantonik.github.io/_pages/papers.md

 author_profile: true
 ---

-You can also find my all my publications on my [Google Scholar profile](https://scholar.google.be/citations?user=uf3t4fEAAAAJ).
+All my publications can also be found on my [Google Scholar profile](https://scholar.google.be/citations?user=uf3t4fEAAAAJ).

 2020
 ---